 The Housing Authority of the Cherokee Nation was created in 1966 to provide decent, safe, and sanitary housing within the Cherokee Nation.
-Today, nearly fifty years later, we continue that original mission and are dedicated to providing housing assistance through a number of programs.
-Nearly 6,000 families are assisted with housing through the HACN on a number of programs.
-As a sub-recipient of NAHASDA funding for the Cherokee Nation we administer low-income rental housing, rental assistance, college housing, and manage a number of homes previously constructed with federal housing funds.
+Fifty years later, we continue that original mission and are dedicated to providing housing assistance through a number of programs.
+Over 6,000 families throughout the Cherokee Nation jurisdiction are assisted with housing through the Housing Authority of the Cherokee Nation (HACN).
+As a sub-recipient of NAHASDA funding for the Cherokee Nation, we administer low-income rental housing, rental assistance, college housing, housing rehabilitation, and manage a number of homes constructed with federal housing funds.

 Today, the HACN has renewed its commitment to providing new construction opportunities to Cherokee families.
 Through an innovative approach we offer a New Home Construction Program.
 This program uses funding outside of federal grant programs to provide housing.
 Preference is given to families that own their own land or has a family member that is willing to donate land for construction.